Separation Boundaries to Promote Reconciliation

 Don’t allow your spouse to stay the night at your home for any reason, even to watch your children while you are out of town.
 Do not go on any family trips that require overnight stays, either.
+In fact, do not do anything together as a family.
 This is really important to prevent your spouse from having the feeling that he or she can be single AND married, as is convenient to him or her.

 Separation boundary 5 and 6: No sexual intimacy or dating your spouse